2019-2020 Undergraduate Studies Bulletin

 Final authority for all aspects of content rests with the Office of the Provost.
-All material submitted for publication in the undergraduate bulletin must be cleared through the academic editor, Helen Doerpinghaus, associate provost and dean of undergraduate affairs.
-For the graduate bulletin, clearance must be obtained through Cheryl Addy, Dean of the Graduate School.
+All material submitted for publication in the undergraduate bulletin must be cleared through the academic editor, Sandra Kelly, vice provost and dean of undergraduate studies.
+For the graduate bulletin, clearance must be obtained through Cheryl Addy, vice provost and dean of the Graduate School.

 Registration at the University of South Carolina assumes the students’ acceptance of all published regulations, including both those which appear in this document and all others as applicable in any official announcement such as Carolina Community: Student Handbook and Policy Guide.

 Official policies of the University listed below are published annually in Carolina Community.